|

 Steps:

--Formulate
+-Formulate research

-research synthesis
+synthesis problem

--Collect
+-Collect data

-data
+-Evaluate data

--Analyze
+-Analyze and

-and interpret data
+interpret data

--Public
+-Public presentation

-IN LITERATURE REVIEW
+STEPS IN LITERATURE

-- Analyze
+Analyze problem

-problem statement
+statement

-and read secondary
+Search and read

-- Select
+Select appropriate

-appropriate index
+index

-- Identify
+Identify descriptors

 manual/computer